Mradul-Namdeo/IISc-Project/README.md

 <br>

-**2. Validation in the Time Domain: Uniform Window Sampling**
+**2. Validation in the Time Domain: Uniform Window Sampling** To rigorously evaluate the model’s stability, we extracted six uniformly spaced inference windows (W1 to W6) across the entire unseen dataset using a linear space distribution.
+Each window represents 1500 time steps of continuous open-loop prediction (strictly evaluated after the 500-step warm-up phase).
+This confirms that generative accuracy is consistent and independent of specific starting regimes.

 | Window 1 | Window 2 | Window 3 |
 | :---: | :---: | :---: |